The Encyclopedia of American Songs and Musicals

 being shunned by the public,

-all the songs which he had composed remained in the drawers except Lower than Low-down, a track played brightly which posterity will remember as the signature of the movie.
-In great shape, Bing Crosby makes quite a peachy cameo appearance, barely the time for him to song the first verse Lenox Avenue is known, for doing the Low-Down, but you'll find they're not alone , in doing the Low-Down.... before Bebe Daniels takes the refrain on her account , carrying out a rather interesting performance.
+all the songs he had composed remained in the drawers except Lower than Low-down, a so brightly played track that posterity will remember it as the shallmark of the movie.
+In great shape, Bing Crosby makes quite a peachy cameo appearance, barely the time for him to sing the first verse Lenox Avenue is known, for doing the Low-Down, but you'll find they're not alone , in doing the Low-Down.... before Bebe Daniels takes the refrain on her account , carrying out a rather interesting performance.
 June McCloy takes over from her in a vocal register for the less amazing.
-With its catchy rhythm, not to say tonic, Lower than Low-down will become one of the hits of the years 1930 and 1931.
+With its catchy rhythm, not to say tonic, Lower than Low-down will become one of the hits of the years 1930-31.

 24 The essential songs of the year (5)